Darxo/Hardened/README.md

 ### Combat

-- Add Setting (on) to for displaying hitchance labels for all targetable characters whenever you preview an attack skill
+- Add Setting (on) to for
+  - displaying hitchance labels for all targetable characters whenever you preview an attack skill
+  - display chance to dodge label on the active entity, whenever you preview movement while in a Zone of Control
 - Projectiles which fly into obstacles now play a sound effect and shake the targeted object a bit
 - Improve restore item after battle logic, to also restore items, which were dropped to the ground or picked up by another brother during battle
 - Automatically replace broken (shields) or used (nets) equipment after each battle, if you have replacements in your inventory